 Other methods for extraction and fractionation include the production of oils using heterotrophic algae.
 In this scenario, non-photosynthetic algae are grown using sugars as energy source and using standard industrial fermentation equipment.
-Some private companies have engineered algae that secrete oil into the fermentation media that can be recovered and later refined into a biofuel; this approach significantly reduces the capital and operating cost for an extraction process.
+Some private companies (Solzyme) have engineered algae that secrete oil into the fermentation media that can be recovered and later refined into a biofuel; this approach significantly reduces the capital and operating cost for an extraction process.

 The potential benefits of this approach are